Purdue Pharma: 2021

+In August 2021, US Representatives Carolyn Maloney and Mark DeSaulnier introduced a SACKLER Act to try and prevent people who have not filed for bankruptcy from being released from lawsuits brought by states, municipalities or the U.S. government.
+Maloney claimed that the Sackler family were using "a loophole in our bankruptcy system to protect their billions of dollars in wealth," and accused the department of Justice of having "been complicit in devising" the settlement plan.
+As at August 2023, the proposed Act has not passed into law.

-In September 2021, the company won approval of a $4.5 billion (US) plan that will legally dissolve the pharmaceutical manufacturer and restructure it into a public benefit corporation focused on addressing the opioid crisis and repaying individuals and families who were damaged by its products.
-This restructuring will be financed by a settlement with the Sackler family, insurance payments and ongoing business operations.
-The settlement expunges all creditor claims against the Sacklers (who are not in bankruptcy) through a legal device, third-party releases, which eliminates the family's exposure to civil litigation over opioid addiction.
-This settlement would be overturned in December 2021 by Judge Colleen McMahon of the U.S. District Court for the Southern District of New York, as bankruptcy code did not permit a judge to release the Sacklers from civil liability.
-Congress continues to discuss statutory restrictions on the releases.
+In September 2021, the company won approval of a $4.5 billion (US) plan that would legally dissolve the pharmaceutical manufacturer and restructure it into a public benefit corporation focused on addressing the opioid crisis and repaying individuals and families who were damaged by its products.
+This restructuring would be financed by a settlement with the Sackler family, insurance payments and ongoing business operations and would eliminate the family's exposure to civil litigation.
+The settlement was overturned in December 2021 by Judge Colleen McMahon of the U.S. District Court for the Southern District of New York, on the basis that the bankruptcy code did not permit a judge to release the Sacklers from civil liability.